Heer45/Codealpha_tasks/README.md

-# Code_alpha_IrisFlowerClassification
+# Codealpha_tasks
-This project uses Python and Scikit-learn to classify Iris flowers into three species using flower measurements.
-A K-Nearest Neighbors (KNN) model was trained and tested on the Iris dataset.
-The project includes data preprocessing, visualization, prediction, and performance evaluation using accuracy score and confusion matrix.
+This repository contains the projects completed during the CodeAlpha Data Science Internship.
+The projects cover machine learning, data analysis, and predictive modeling using Python.
+Tasks include Iris Flower Classification using K-Nearest Neighbors (KNN), Unemployment Analysis with Python to study trends and the impact of Covid-19, and Sales Prediction using Advertising Data through Linear Regression.
+These projects demonstrate skills in data preprocessing, exploratory data analysis, visualization, model building, evaluation, and generating data-driven insights using libraries such as Pandas, Matplotlib, Seaborn, and Scikit-learn.